tashi-sk/flask-snap-it/README.md

    * user can view community post submited by other users.
    * user can comment if wants to, on any post.
    * user can delete his comment if want to.
+   * Admin has full control on post and comments.
    * footer is provided on every page. if user wants to contact site owner or access social media.

 ### Features to be Implemented